CDrummond/essentia-api/README.md

 ## Analysing Tracks

-Before this script can function you first need to anayze your tracks using [Essentia Analyzer](https://github.com/CDrummond/essentia-analyzer)
+Before this script can function you first need to analyze your tracks using [Essentia Analyzer](https://github.com/CDrummond/essentia-analyzer)